 01 of 21

 Which cities would you choose for a French trip?
 Paris must head the list, followed by Nice on the French Riviera, neither of which would come as a shock.
 But how about the others?
-Here is the list of the most popular cities which might surprise you...in alphabetical order with one exception.
+This list of the most popular cities might surprise you...in alphabetical order with one exception.
 Paris is the most popular French city, so we have to start there.Continue to 2 of 21 below.

 02 of 21